cristi-zz/demo_multiproc_test/README.md

 ## PyTesting while multiprocessing?
 ### No worries!
-Read on!

-This a demonstration of Python (py)testing while multiprocessing.
+In [this blog post](https://www.visoft.ro/computer-programming/testing-while-multiprocessing/1610/) I talk about how to do Python (py)testing while multiprocessing.

+This repo is the accompanying code.
+Feel free to read it as it is (lots of comments in the code) or follow the story in the blog (There are pictures).

+Enjoy!

 ## Setup and run: